msychalice/leetcode/README.md

 BFS

+##785.
+Is Graph Bipartite
+Graph coloring + BFS
+Note that different with regular BFS, we have to traverse all the vertices to handle the isolated vertices.

 ##793.
 Preimage Size of Factorial Zeroes Function
 Use binary search to get the left and right bound of K